imagingbook/imagingbook-maven-repository/README.md

 ## How to use

 The stand-alone ``imagingbook-common`` core library is available as a public Maven artefact.
-To use it in yiur Maven project, insert the following lines to your project's POM file (pom.xml):
+To use it in your Maven project, insert the following lines to your project's POM file (pom.xml):

 ````
 <repositories>